Proclamation of Indonesian Independence: Early years

 With the outbreak of the war in the Far East, and the initial successes of Japan, in early 1942, the Dutch authorities gave Amir Sjarifuddin money to establish an underground resistance movement and sent Hatta and Sjahrir back to Java.
 In January 1942, the Japanese invaded the Dutch East Indies, and rapidly overran the archipelago.
 The Dutch surrendered on 8 March.
 The Japanese banned the use of the Dutch language as well as the Indonesian flag and anthem, and the Japanese calendar was imposed.
 The archipelago was administered as three separate regions: Sumatra by the Twenty-Fifth Army, Java and Madura by the Sixteenth Army and Kalimantan and the resource-rich eastern islands by the Imperial Japanese Navy.
 As the area controlled by the Navy was the source of essential supplies, including food, to the other areas, rear-admiral Tadashi Maeda was appointed to the liaison office of the naval attaché in Batavia to expedite deliveries and to ensure the maintenance of good relations with the Army.

 In April 1943, the Japanese established the Triple-A mass movement.
 Its name was taken from the Japanese propaganda slogan portraying Japan as the leader, protector and light of Asia.
-However it failed to gain support as no significant Indonesian nationalists were involved, and the propaganda was too heavy-handed.
-The Japanese then decided that it would be more effective to use pre-war nationalists to mobilize the population in support of their war aims.
+However, it failed to gain support as no significant Indonesian nationalists were involved, and the propaganda was too heavy-handed.
+The Japanese then decided that it would be more effective to use the pre-war nationalists to mobilize the population in support of their war aims.
 In July, the 25th Army freed Sukarno from exile in Sumatra, and he joined Hatta and Sjahrir in Jakarta, as Batavia had been renamed.
 They agreed that Sjahrir would work underground, while Sukarno and Hatta would cooperate with the Japanese, still with the ultimate goal of Indonesian independence.
 The two men urged the Japanese to establish a popular political organization that they would lead, and this came about in March 1943 with the formation of Putera, the Centre of People's Power.
 Although it was controlled by the Japanese, it was led by Sukarno, Hatta, Hajar Dewantara and pre-war Islamic figure Mas Mansoer.
 Like the Triple A, it achieved very little.